How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Costs of Hyper-Datafication

 Hyper-datafication creates a persistent obligation to store data.
 As datasets grow in number and size, storage requirements accumulate and become environmentally significant.
 Unlike model training and inference, storage remains largely invisible in environmental sustainability discussions, yet it underpins the continued operation of data-intensive AI systems.
 The Hugging Face Hub provides a concrete case for examining how these storage demands scale over time.

 Figure~\ref{fig:datasets_and_data_over_time_bars} (Left and Centre) shows a sharp increase in both the number and volume of newly created datasets on the Hugging Face Hub since March 2022.
 Over this period, the monthly dataset upload rate has increased by more than an order of magnitude.
 At the same time, the volume of newly added data has increased by nearly three orders of magnitude, from tens of terabytes per month to peak levels exceeding one petabyte per month.
 While dataset creation has accelerated rapidly, usage remains highly concentrated.
-Figure~\ref{fig:datasets_and_data_over_time_bars} (Right) shows that the top 1\% of datasets (5,543 repositories) account for 87.3\% of total downloads and 81.7\% of downloads in November 2025.
+Figure~\ref{fig:datasets_and_data_over_time_bars} (Right) shows that the top 1\% of datasets (5,543 repositories) account for 87.3\% of total downloads and 81.7\% of downloads in November 2025. \looseness=-1

 Figure~\ref{fig:storage_energy} reports estimated provider-side (Left) and user-side storage (Right) energy consumption associated with Hugging Face datasets.
-These estimations are based on the assumptions and calculations provided in Appendix~\ref{app:storage-emissions}.
+These estimates cover 91\% of datasets for the provider-side estimate and 75\% for the user-side estimate and is based on assumptions and calculations provided in Appendix~\ref{app:storage-emissions}.
 Provider-side storage energy consumption remains modest in absolute terms but increases steadily as datasets accumulate, having reached approximately 1 GWh.
 User-side costs are approximately three orders of magnitude larger ($>$2 TWh), driven by the repeated number of downloads across a large user base.
+Here, we have assumed that 10\% of downloads result in three months of persistent storage per user.
+These choices are conservative and our estimate should therefore be interpreted as a lower bound.

 Since November~2023, Hugging Face has enabled users to specify the geographic storage region for datasets\footnote{\url{https://huggingface.co/docs/hub/storage-regions}}.
 The available regions are the US and the European Union (EU).
 Our results show an intense concentration of storage in the US.
 Of the datasets with region information (99.8\%), 552,713 are hosted in the US, compared with only 316 in the EU.
 This is not surprising, as the majority of Hugging Face's infrastructure is in the US.